El Camino Fundamental High School

 El Camino Fundamental High School is a public high school in Arden-Arcade, California, near Sacramento.
 It is part of the San Juan Unified School District.
 Built in 1951 as El Camino High School, "Fundamental" was added to the name in the late 1970s to signify the school's intention to focus upon basic (fundamental) characteristics of successful schools, in particular a return to a strong disciplinary emphasis, a stripped-down college preparatory curriculum, and a contract-supported, enroll-through-application-only process.

-Academically, as measured by their Academic Performance Index, El Camino finally broke the important "800" barrier in 2009 after two years of changes implemented by its former principal, Mike Stockdale.
-El Camino has continually met the requirements of the Adequate Yearly Progress (AYP) outlined under No Child Left Behind mandates, since their inception.

-El Camino has, for over 20 years, participated with the state's "California Partnership Academy" program through the Eagle Polytechnic Institute (EPI) which focuses on engineering and manufacturing.

 Curriculum

-The school offers Advanced Placement courses in Chemistry, English, Government, Psychology, Biology, Environmental Science, Calculus, Statistics, Spanish, and History.
-Currently, AP 2-D Studio Art has been added in 2023.
-They had AP courses in French and Physics before, then it was terminated.
+The school offers Advanced Placement courses.

 El Camino Band

 El Camino Fundamental High School has four academic bands and one Pep Band.
-All four bands are under the leadership of Band Director Gabriel 'Victory' Read.

 El Camino Choir

 Choral Director David Vanderbout, a 2005 graduate of El Camino High School, led the school's choirs from 2012 to 2022.
 He led a beginning choir, and intermediate choir, and an advanced Jazz choir.
 He has since left to teach at Jesuit High School.